This is general pension plan help so that you might understand your own employer-sponsored pension plan and how they work.

 Let's look at both types of retirement plans to see how they benefit you or your family member and to understand your future retirement options.

 Do you realize you CAN understand your employers retirement plan?
 I worked in the Retirement benefit area for 25 years, and folks say, over and over: "I don't get this pension stuff".
+But I do... so let me explain what I know.
+It's honestly not that difficult -- we just don't really care to know until we are there.. at retirement's door.

 I am definitely no "rocket scientist" but I sincerely hope this pension plan helper might just help you understand your own benefit calculation (that is IF you are lucky enough to have a pension)!
 The link above explains this plan in more detail.

-Years ago, most employers had Defined Benefit plans, the traditional pension plan, which provided lifetime pensions for their retired workers.
+ears ago, most employers had Defined Benefit plans, the traditional pension plan, which provided lifetime pensions for their retired workers.
 However, in more recent years, many employers are ridding themselves of the liability associated with these lifetime pensions.

 If your employer has a Defined Benefit plan, be assured you have a good thing going!
 It will provide a lifetime income you can't outlive... monthly payments for life and probably survivor options for your spouse too.

 Defined Contribution plans are the newer pension plans.
-They can be funded entirely by the employee or funded by both the employee and the employer... the latter is better, of course, as your employer is contributing towards your retirement future which helps your retirement savings account grow.
+They can be funded entirely by the employee or funded by both the employee and the employer... the latter is better, of course, as your employer is contributing towards your retirement future which helps your retirement savings account grow

 Employer retirement plans vary widely... unions negotiate different levels of benefits, or the employer reduces a benefit to make it through hard times.
 Please be good to yourself and study that plan.
 It's your lifetime income -- you need to understand it.